CrossLiminal/blacksite-game-wiki/Blacksite_Game_Documentation/Encounter_Engine.md

 ### **1.1 Design Philosophy**

-The Core Encounter Engine is the heart of *Beware the Blacksite*, a universal interaction coordinator designed to solve "The Good Porn Games Problem."
+The Encounter Engine is the heart of *Beware the Blacksite*, a universal interaction coordinator designed to solve "The Good Porn Games Problem."
 Its purpose is to generate dynamic, emergent encounters that are mechanically engaging and narratively satisfying, ensuring that erotic content is an integrated consequence of gameplay, not a static reward.

 Rather than relying on pre-scripted scenes, this engine creates encounters through the collision of autonomous entity psychologies.
 All interactions—from surviving a hostile Subject, to navigating a social conflict with a corrupted Companion, to engaging in a multi-round intimate encounter—flow through this single, unified system.
 The engine's job is to coordinate the intentions of all Characters, Subjects, and Hazards, sequence their actions based on psychological urgency, and resolve the outcomes.